MARTIMM/HikingCompanion/README.md

     * [ ] zooming with buttons.
     * [ ] Reveal more features when zooming in.
     * [ ] Remove features when zooming out.
-  * North arrow button on the top right side.
+  * [ ] North arrow button on the top right side.
+Click action aligns map to the north.
+  * [ ] Camera button to make a picture which get locked to the current location.
-    * [ ] Click action aligns map to the north.
+  * [ ] Note button to make a note for the current location.
   * Open menu button ☰.
 Button is placed just below the north arrow.
     * [x] Click action shows the menu on the right side of the page.
   * Open street map attribute on the bottom right of the map.